 The Lake Superior Water Trail

 The Lake Superior Water Trail encircles the greatest expanse of freshwater on Earth.
-Part of this ancient water route extends 1000 km (600 miles) along the Canadian coastline of Lake Superior between Gros Cap Marina Park on Whitefish Bay and Fisherman's Park on Thunder Bay.
-The water trail is a significant link in the Great Trail by Trans Canada Trail, a 24 000 km (15 000 mile) trail system from ocean to ocean to ocean.
+Part of this ancient water route extends 1000 km (600 miles) along the Canadian coastline of Lake Superior between Bobbi Bennett Memorial Park on Whitefish Bay and Lorne Allard Fisherman's Park in Thunder Bay.
+The water trail is a significant link in the Trans Canada Trail, a 24 000 km (15 000 mile) trail system from ocean to ocean to ocean.

 A number of the Lake Superior Water Trail access points are connected to TCT designated hiking trails such as the Voyageur Trail, Casque Isles Trail, Nipigon River Recreation Trail and the Coastal trails in Lake Superior Provincial Park and Pukaskwa National Park.